Northern and Southern States period

-The Northern and Southern States period (698–926 CE) is the period in Korean history when Unified Silla and Balhae coexisted in the south and north of the peninsula, respectively.
+The Northern and Southern States period (698–926 CE) is the period in ancient Korean history when Unified Silla and Balhae coexisted in the south and north of the peninsula.

 Historiography

-The Northern and Southern States period is a historical paradigm born out of advocacy for a Korean identity for Balhae.
+The Northern and Southern States period is a historical paradigm born out of advocacy for a Korean identity for Balhae and to incorporate it as an integral part of Korean history.
+The name of the period was coined by Yu Deuk-gong (1749–1807) during the Joseon era.
+He wrote the Balhaego (Treatise on Balhae) and proposed a new periodization for Korean history in which the Nambukguk sidae ('South–north states period') replaced the Unified Silla period (668–935).
+The reason for this was that he believed that the loss of Manchuria was the primary reason for Joseon's decline.
+This line of thinking was continued by I Jonghwi, who wrote the Dongsa (Eastern History).

+In the 1960s, the North Korean scholar Pak Se-yong argued that Balhae was "a part of Korean history", "a state founded by people of Koguryŏ", and that its territory was "composed of most of the former territory of Koguryŏ and an expansive, newly acquired portion".
+Pak made broader claims on the continuity of Balhae with modern Korea, contending that "bloodline and culture are an important component of the bloodlines and cultural traditions of the Korean race".
 Based on findings of joint Chinese-North Korean archaeological excavations in the 1960s, Chu Yŏnghŏn advocated for a Korean identity for Balhae in South Korea.
-These efforts led to the incorporation of Balhae into Korean history as part of the "Northern and Southern Dynasties" based on instances in which the Silla court referred to Balhae as the "northern court."
+These efforts led to the incorporation of Balhae into Korean history as part of the "Northern and Southern Dynasties" based on instances in which the Silla court referred to Balhae as the "northern court".
+According to this narrative, Goryeo was the first unification of Korea, since Balhae co-existed with Unified Silla while occupying former Goguryeo territory north of the Korean peninsula.

 Acceptance of this new narrative was not immediate.
-In 1981 a South Korean scholar called the Northern-Southern Dynasties an "interesting new interpretation" and as late as 1990 there was still no consensus.
-However, by now the Northern-Southern Dynasties paradigm is widely accepted in South Korean academia.
+In 1981 a South Korean scholar called the Northern–Southern Dynasties an "interesting new interpretation", and as late as 1990 there was still no consensus.
+However, by now the Northern–Southern Dynasties paradigm is widely accepted in South Korean academia.
 According to Kim Eun Gug, the adoption of this position was necessary to counter Chinese claims on Goguryeo and Balhae as part of Chinese history as well as to provide a model for North and South Korea's unification.
 Kim openly declared that "We have a national responsibility to develop a response to China’s Northeast Project and its claims that Koguryŏ and Parhae belong to Chinese history."